adagrad/findb/README.md

 * GitHub only supports a maximum of 100MB per file and a maximum of 1GB per repository.
 * Eeach file under release assets can have a maximum of 2GB, where the number of files is unlimited.

+## Credits
+Inspired by [JerBouma/FinanceDatabase](https://github.com/JerBouma/FinanceDatabase/) but using GitHub actions to keep data updated and use a SQL compliant database.